-With the forest fire situation in the North of Saskatchewan continuing we know there are many questions about insurance coverage, ability or inability to buy new coverage, and available options.
+When forest fire situations arise, we know there are many questions about insurance coverage, ability or inability to buy new coverage, and available options.
 We’ll try to address some of the more common questions here, however please remember that every insurance policy can be quite different, this is meant as a general over-view only.
 If you have questions or require confirmation as to how your policy may respond – we urge you to contact your insurance provider for such information and confirmation.

 Question: Can I buy insurance for a property that is in an area affected by the fires?